DSBE-Semester-A/DataEngineering/README.md

 # Lab 3: Create a CI-CD pipeline
-1. Enable Cloud Build API, Cloud Run, Artifcat Registry APIs on Google Cloud.
+1. Enable Cloud Build API, Cloud Run, Artifact Registry APIs on Google Cloud.
 2. Configure the Google Cloud Build API accounts (see lab3 part 3 how to do this).
 3. Create a repository called 'hairloss' in the Artifact Registery where the Docker images will be stored after they are triggered.
 3. Connect with the repo: DataEngineering and create a trigger.